GuenterQuast/PhyPiDAQ/README.md

 This *python3*  code provides some basic functionality for data acquisition and visualisation like data logger, bar-chart, XY- or oscilloscope display and data recording on disk.

-In addition to the GPIO inputs/outputs of the Raspberry Pi, the analog-to-digital converters ADS1115 and MCP3008 and PicoScope USB-oscilloscopes are supported as input devices for analog data, as well as a number of digital sensors using protocols like I²C or SPI.
+In addition to the GPIO inputs/outputs of the Raspberry Pi, the analogue-to-digital converters ADS1115 and MCP3008 and PicoScope USB-oscilloscopes are supported as input devices for analogue data, as well as a number of digital sensors using protocols like I²C or SPI.

 The package provides an abstraction layer for measurement devices and sensors connected to a Raspberry Pi.
 Dedicated classes for each device provide a simple, unified interface, containing only the methods `init(<config_dictionary>)`, `acquireData(buffer)` and `closeDevice()`.
 Simple examples with minimalist code illustrate the usage.
 The graphical user interface `phypi.py` and the script `run_phypi.py` provide a configurable environment for more complex measurements.